-The passage of LD 947 means Maine’s family courts will now explicitly consider the impact of economic abuse when dividing property and making spousal support decisions in divorce and separation cases.
-It adds economic abuse to the specific list of factors a court should consider when determining what distribution of marital property is “equitable,” as well as when determining whether to order spousal support and what form that support should take.
+Maine’s family courts now consider the impact of economic abuse on dividing property and spousal support decisions in divorce cases.
+It adds economic abuse to the factors a court should consider when determining the “equitable” distribution of marital property.
+Also, whether to order spousal support, and what form that support should take.

-MCEDV extends our gratitude to Representative Supica for partnering with us on this important legislation, to the survivors who testified in support of the bill, and to the full Maine Legislature for their unanimous support.
+MCEDV extends our gratitude to Representative Supica for partnering with us on this important legislation, the survivors who testified in support of the bill, and the Maine Legislature for their unanimous support.
 This legislation is one more important step forward in advancing economic justice for survivors of domestic abuse in our state.